Activate your core!

 This would be overkill and exhausting.
 Think about the difference between the engine of a car humming along and the engine of a car revving the entire time.
 Revving the engine is an unnecessary and inefficient use of gas and energy that should be reserved for accelerating on the freeway, but not for driving all day.
 The same is true for how your core was designed to function.
 The transverse abdominis (the largest core muscle) actually has 4 common positions of activation.

-Let’s take a look at the best way to activate your core
+Here is the best way to activate your core & what you should really be avoiding:

 1. BULGING/BRACING CORE